matheus-vieira/matheus-vieira.github.io/source/_questions_2025_csharp/question-37.md

 ---
 layout: question
-title: What is the purpose of async/await in C#?
+title: What is record type in C#?
 options:
-- Synchronous programming only
+- Immutable reference type with value semantics
-- Asynchronous programming without blocking threads
+- Audio recording
-- Memory management
+- Performance metric
-- Exception handling
+- Database record
-answer: 2
+answer: 1
-explanation: async/await enables asynchronous programming, allowing methods to run without blocking the calling thread.
-This improves application responsiveness and scalability.
+explanation: "Record types provide a concise syntax for creating reference types with immutable properties and value-based equality."
 ---